micropython/micropython/docs/esp32/pcnt.rst

    about the parameters.

-The Encoder has the same methods as the Counter and differs only in the constructor and internal hardware PCNT counter initialization.
+The Encoder has the same methods as the Counter and differs only in the constructor and internal hardware PCNT initialization.

 ::